Dudley Digges (actor)

-Dudley Digges (born John Dudley Digges, 9 June 1879 – 24 October 1947) was an Irish stage actor, director, and producer as well as a film actor.
+John Dudley Digges (9 June 1879 – 24 October 1947) was an Irish stage actor, director, and producer as well as a film actor.
 Although he gained his initial theatre training and acting experience in Ireland, the vast majority of Digges' career was spent in the United States, where over the span of 43 years he worked in hundreds of stage productions and performed in over 50 films.

 Early life and stage work in Ireland

 Digges was born in Ranelagh, Dublin in 1879, the child of James Digges and Catherine Forsythe.
 He became acquainted with theatre directors William and Frank Fay and took an interest in acting.
 He joined W. G. Fay's Irish National Dramatic Company, along with others such as Máire Nic Shiubhlaigh, James H. Cousins, Fred Ryan and Maire Quinn (who became his wife).
 Their first production, Cathleen Ni Houlihan, with Maud Gonne in the lead role, and Déirdre, was on 2 April 1902.
 The company, which had no funds to speak of, acquired a couple of bare rooms at 34 Lower Camden Street, which with the help of friends from Irish-revival societies they turned into a small theatre.
 However, this proved too small for the plays they were planning to stage.
 They rehearsed at the Coffee Palace in Westmoreland Street and also used the Molesworth Hall for productions.

 In 1903 the playwrights and most of the actors and staff from these productions went on to form the Irish National Theatre Society, which had its registered offices in Camden Street.
 The society founded the Abbey Theatre.